-Two additional ceremonies were introduced about a year following the initial conferral of the endowment and later became associated with the sequence of temple ceremonies: celestial marriage for time and eternity, and the second anointing.
+Two additional ceremonies were introduced about a year after the initial conferral of the endowment and later became associated with the sequence of temple ceremonies: celestial marriage for time and eternity, and the second anointing.
 "Celestial marriage" was applied to and equated with plural marriage in nineteenth-century Utah.
-However, since Joseph Smith apparently never taught plural marriage in the Quorum of the Anointed (where endowments were given during his life), it seems safe to assume that no plural wives were sealed in the endowment group before his death (Ehat 1982, 59-62).
-The practice of performing celestial marriages in the temple began in the Nauvoo Temple.
-Marriages for time and eternity, or "temple marriages," continue this day to be performed following the endowment of the individuals involved.
+62 However, since Joseph Smith apparently never taught plural marriage in the Quorum of the Anointed (where endowments were given during his life), it seems safe to assume that no plural wives were sealed in the endowment group before his death.
+63 The practice of performing celestial marriages in the temple began in the Nauvoo Temple.
+Marriages for time and eternity, or "temple marriages," are still performed today, following the endowment of the individuals involved.